frees-io/freestyle/README.md

 - Ready to use integrations to achieve parallelism through [`scala.concurrent.Future`](), [`Akka`]() Actors and [`Monix`]() Task.
 - Ready to use integrations that cover most of the commons applications concerns such as [logging](), [configuration](), [dependency injection](), [persistence](), etc.

+## Quick Start

+Take a look at the [quick start guide](quickstart.html) to understand the main features of Freestyle

+## Documentation

+Freestyle includes extensive [documentation](index.html) for each one of its features and third party integrations

 ## Rationale

 [`Free`]() monads based architectures have become popular in Scala as a way to organize libraries and applications.